Integrative Physiology (IPHY)

 Equivalent - Duplicate Degree Credit Not Granted: IPHY 5720

-Requisites: Requires prerequisite course of (IPHY 3430 or IPHY 3470) and IPHY 3435 (min grade C-).
-Restricted to Integrative Physiology (IPHY) or IPHY Concurrent Degree (C-IPHY) or Neuroscience (NRSC) majors only.
+Requisites: Requires prerequisite courses of IPHY 3430 and IPHY 3435 or IPHY 3437 (all minimum grade C-).
+Restricted to Integrative Physiology (IPHY) or Neuroscience (NRSC) majors only.

 Grading Basis: Letter Grade